TexasInstruments/enet-firmware/internal_docs/docs_doxy_cfg/content_pages/common_user_guide/01003_ccs_connection.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 # Load Example Binaries on J721E {#load_example_binaries_on_j7}

+  Note: Please configure EVM in NOBOOT mode for connecting and loading binaries
+        via CCS.
+As EthFw demos are run via CCS, please configure J721E EVM in NOBOOT mode.

 -# Open Code Composer Studio and launch the Target Configuration previously setup

    ![](demo_l2_switching_steps_2.png "Launch CCS Target Configuration")

+-# Go to the <b>View</b> Target configurations and launch a target configuration is done by right clicking on it.
 -# Go to the <b>View</b> menu and then select <b>Scripting Console </b>
 -# Run the launch.js script provided in gateway_demos/ccs_tools/ccsLoadDmsc/j721e/
    on scripting console to load and execute DMSC firmware binary.